Zeldazackman/voicesoftheprinter/ALL-PAGES-NO-IMAGES.md

 # READ ME -> USE CTRL+F TO SEARCH
+- Try searching with different names of the same genre/game/series.<br>
-- use mutliple names to search, sometimes someone used the abbrivation of the genre/game/series instead of the full name <br>
+It could be that the original uploader used the abbreviation of the genre/game/series instead of the full name.<br>
-example Unreal Tournament 1999 -> UE99
+example Unreal Tournament 1999 -> UT99
 - some prints might require additional fixing since the tool used to "fix" them really didnt do it <br>
 see below
   - Folder_name